For partnership and business-related enquiries, please get in touch.

 • All Resorts, shops and supermarkets on Denarau take major credit and debit cards.
 However if you venture further afield some of the smaller outlets only take cash.
 Also in some places the telecom network might not be the best.
 Cash is king in these situations.

-4. The Arrival Ritual: Transfers to Denarau
+5. The Arrival Ritual: Transfers to Denarau

 Denarau Island is roughly 20 minutes (14km) from Nadi International Airport.

 • Pre-Booked Private Transfers: This is the “Gold Standard.”
-Companies like Xplore Transfers meet you inside the arrivals hall with a name sign.
+Companies like Tewaka Fiji and Xplore Transfers meet you inside the arrivals hall with a name sign.
 The benefits are obvious: no waiting in queues and a cool, private whisk to your resort while the driver provides a local commentary.
 They will also happily take you to a supermarket on your way to the Island and be happy to wait while you do your shopping.

 • The Nadi Airport Taxi: Head to the taxi rank outside.
 Like private transfers, your taxi will also happily stop at a supermarket on the way.